prakalya-ganesh/STL-Decomposition/README.md

-# SLP-Decomposition
+# STL-Decomposition
-SLP Decomposition to find Cyclical Patterns in Automobile Sales
+STL Decomposition to find Cyclical Patterns in Automobile Sales